PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Introduction

 \section{Introduction}

-Automated Program Repair (APR) attempts to fix buggy programs by automatically generating patches.
-A typical APR process involves two main steps: (1) generating plausible patches that pass all test cases, and (2) verifying the correctness of these patches through manual inspection.
-Traditional APR techniques can be generally classified into three categories: template-based~\cite{44,45}, heuristic-based~\cite{Simfix:2018,10.1145/3468264.3468600}, and constraint-based~\cite{196,106} ones.
-Among them, template-based APR leverages well-designed templates to match buggy code patterns, and is widely regarded as state-of-the-art.
-Despite its effectiveness, template-based APR is inherently constrained by its dependency on predefined templates, which limits its ability to handle previously unseen software bugs.
+Automated Program Repair (APR)~\cite{zhang2023survey} aims to automatically locate software defects and generate fixes that restore program correctness.
+A typical APR workflow involves generating candidate patches and validating them against available tests, followed by manual inspection to determine whether the patch is genuinely correct.
+Traditional APR techniques can be generally classified into three categories: template-based~\cite{44,45}, heuristic-based~\cite{Simfix:2018,10.1145/3468264.3468600}, and constraint-based~\cite{196,106} methods.
+Among them, template-based APR has long been regarded as one of the most effective paradigms, but its dependence on predefined transformation templates limits its ability to handle previously unseen bugs.

-Over the past few years, researchers have introduced a mass of learning-based approaches~\cite{zhang2023survey}, which utilize deep learning to enhance repair capabilities by extracting bug-fixing patterns from existing code repositories.
-Compared to traditional APR, learning-based APR demonstrates superior generalization, enabling it to address bugs that are not present in the training data.
-Recently, with the rapid advancements in Large Language Models (LLMs), numerous LLM-based APR techniques have emerged.
-Hossain et al.~\cite{DBLP:journals/pacmse/Hossain0Z0CLNT24} comprehensively discuss the impact of various prompts and contexts on the effectiveness of LLM-based APR.
-ChatRepair~\cite{DBLP:conf/sigsoft/XiaZ22} uses GPT-3.5 to fix a total of 162 bugs on Defects4J~\cite{DBLP:conf/issta/JustJE14}, marking one of the most representative LLM-based methods.
-Other studies~\cite{DBLP:conf/icse/XiaWZ23,zhang2024survey} further demonstrate the effectiveness of LLMs in different repair scenarios, such as programming problems.
+To overcome the limited coverage of handcrafted repair patterns, researchers have introduced a large body of learning-based APR techniques, which learn bug-fixing knowledge from existing code repositories and bug-fix pairs~\cite{yuan2022circle}.
+Compared with traditional APR, learning-based APR offers stronger generalization and can repair bugs beyond manually designed templates.
+Recently, with the rapid progress of Large Language Models (LLMs) in software engineering tasks~\cite{zhang2023surveyse,zhang2025large,shang2025large,zhang2025exploring}, LLM-based APR has emerged as a highly promising direction~\cite{zhang2024survey}.
+Hossain et al.~\cite{DBLP:journals/pacmse/Hossain0Z0CLNT24} provide a comprehensive analysis of how prompts and contexts affect the effectiveness of LLM-based APR.
+ChatRepair~\cite{DBLP:conf/issta/Xia024}, for example, uses GPT-3.5 to repair 162 bugs on Defects4J~\cite{DBLP:conf/issta/JustJE14}, representing one of the most influential prompting-based APR systems.
+Other recent studies~\cite{DBLP:conf/icse/XiaWZ23,zhang2024pre,li2025hybrid,xu2025aligning} further demonstrate that LLMs can be effective in a variety of repair settings.